 If you're interested in writing official documentation, please inquire on the development mailing list.

 If you're not fluent with C++ (which is how the core Inkscape program is written) but you do know some Python and/or Perl, you might be able to write Inkscape extensions.
-Collectively, the following wiki articles provide most of the info you should need.
+You can find most of the info you should need on our page about writing extensions.